 Risk Factor All Women Women 40-64 Years Women without Health Insurance Women with Health Insurance

 Exercise

-No activity in last 30 days 28% 28% 33% 25%
+No activity in last 30 days 30% 29% 34% 29%

+Meets physical activity recommendations 17% 16% 14% 17%

+Alcohol Use

-Alcohol Use Any drinks in last 30 days Average 2-5 drinks per occasion 40% 45% 41% 41% 36% 52% 43% 45%
+Any drinks in last 30 days 44% 45% 43% 44%

-Overweight/Obese overall 57% 61% 60% 57%
+More than one drink per day 5% 6% 5% 5%

+Overweight/Obese

-- Overweight (BMI 25-29.9) 30% 31% 27% 30%
+- Overweight (BMI 25-29.9) 29% 31% 27% 29%

-- Obese (BMI >30) 27% 30% 34% 26%
+- Obese (BMI > 30) 29% 33% 31% 29%

-Based on the Georgia Behavioral Risk Factor Surveillance System during 2005-2009:
+Based on the Georgia Behavioral Risk Factor Surveillance System during 2011:

-Exercise: Participants were asked if they had engaged in any physical activity in the past month.
-Twenty eight percent of women reported that they had not engaged in any physical activity.
+- Exercise: Participants were asked if they had engaged in any physical activity in the past month.
+Thirty percent of women reported that they had not engaged in any physical activity.
 Women with health insurance were more likely to report a history of activity than uninsured women.

-- Alcohol Use: Participants were asked if they had had at least one alcoholic drink in the previous 30 days.
-Forty percent of all women reported that they had consumed at least one drink, and insured women were more likely to have drank than uninsured women.
-For those who said yes, they were asked how many drinks they averaged on the days they drank.
-Among all women who reported having drunk alcohol in the past month, 45 percent averaged 2-5 drinks per occasion.
-For women 40-64, 41 percent averaged 2-5 drinks per occasion.
-For women with no health insurance, 52 percent averaged 2-5 drinks per occasion. - Overweight/Obesity: Participants were asked to report their height and weight, and their resulting Body Mass Index (BMI) was calculated based on those responses.
+Of those that reported they had engaged in physical activity, only seventeen percent of women met both aerobic and strength training recommendations, and women without health insurance were less likely than insured women to meet recommendations. - Alcohol Use: Participants were asked if they had had at least one alcoholic drink in the previous 30 days.
+Forty-four percent of all women reported that they had consumed at least one drink, but drinking history was roughly the same regardless of insurance status.
+Heavy drinking was classified for women as having more than one drink per day.
+Five percent of all women fell into the heavy drinking category, and this behavior did not seem to differ for women based on insurance status. - Overweight/Obesity: Participants were asked to report their height and weight, and their resulting Body Mass Index (BMI) was calculated based on those responses.
 BMI greater than or equal to 25 is considered overweight, and greater than or equal to 30 is considered obese.
-Fifty-seven percent of participating women had a calculated BMI that placed them as overweight or obese, and 61 percent of women 40-64 were considered overweight or obese.
-Sixty percent of women who reported having no health insurance were considered overweight or obese.
+Fifty-eight percent of participating women had a calculated BMI that placed them as overweight or obese, and 64 percent of women 40-64 were considered overweight or obese.
+Fifty-eight percent of women 40-64 were considered overweight or obese.
+Fifty-eight percent of women work even of the set of